semgrep/semgrep-docs/docs/kb/semgrep-ci/azure-using-templates-with-semgrep.md

 :::
 ## Conclusion

-Using templates in Azure pipelines is a good practice to simplify your Pipelines configuration file and improve readability and maintainability.
+Using templates in Azure Pipelines is a good practice to simplify pipeline configuration files, improving both readability and maintainability.
+Pipeline templates can also speed up the Semgrep onboarding process for repositories by allowing you to reuse the same template in each repository.
-> Adding these templates and the semgrep pipeline itself to all the repositories in an organization is something that we can definitively automate to speed up the onboarding process.